Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are checking the workload on some of your General Purpose (SSD) and Provisioned IOPS (SSD) volumes and it seems that the I/O latency is higher than you require.
 You should probably check the [...] to make sure that your application is not trying to drive more IOPS than you have provisioned.

-- [ ] Amount of IOPS that are available.
+- [ ] amount of IOPS that are available.
-- [ ] Acknowledgement from the storage subsystem.
+- [ ] acknowledgement from the storage subsystem.
-- [x] Average queue length.
+- [x] average queue length.
-- [ ] Time it takes for the I/O operation to complete.
+- [ ] time it takes for the I/O operation to complete.

 ### Within the IAM service a GROUP is regarded as a: